AnyChart/AnyChart-Ember/README.md

 *  `ember install --save ember-anychart`
 * `yarn add ember-anychart`

+And complete installation by generation plugin blueprint
+* `ember generate ember-anychart`

 ## Usage

 Use the following custom element in a Handlebars template file: